scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 0:37
 There is not enough time to delve into this,
 0:40
-but you'll find links to SRE literature on Service-Level 0:44
+but you’ll find links to SRE literature on Service-Level 0:44
 Objectives, or SLOs, error budget,
 0:47